spectrocloud/librarium/content/docs/00-release-notes.md

 - A new community pack repository is available.
 The Palette Community Repository allows partners and customers to contribute and share their packs.
 For more details, refer to the Palette Community Repository [README](https://github.com/spectrocloud/pack-central).

+- Kubernetes versions 1.22.x and 1.23.x are deprecated.

 ## Education

 - A new Edge tutorial is available to learn how to deploy an Edge cluster using Palette with VMware.
 The [Deploy an Edge Cluster on VMware](/clusters/edge/site-deployment/deploy-cluster) provides an end-to-end tutorial that walks you through creating Edge artifacts, creating a Cluster Profile, and deploying an Edge cluster on VMware.